 Power Mac G4 Cube: Great computer, but a bust

 The Power Mac G4 Cube represented a change in direction for Apple.
-Computers like the ultra-colorful iMac G3 and iBook G3 grabbed loads of attention upon Jobs’ return to Cupertino.
+Previously, computers like the ultra-colorful iMac G3 and iBook G3 grabbed loads of attention upon Jobs’ return to Cupertino.
 They instantly accomplished their mission of differentiating Apple’s hardware from the beige boxes that other personal computer companies built at that time.

-But designer Jony Ive and others were keen to go in a new direction with Apple design.
-Their new vision birthed the sleek, austere, quasi-industrial aesthetic Apple continues to explore to this day (although the colorful M1 iMacs released in 2021 seem like something of a throwback to the company’s more playful designs).
+But chief designer Jony Ive and others were keen to go in a new direction with Apple design.
+Their new vision birthed the sleek, austere, quasi-industrial aesthetic that Apple continues to explore to this day (although the colorful M1 iMacs released in 2021 seem like something of a throwback to the company’s more playful designs).

 A computer shaped like a cube seemed to hold a weird fascination for Jobs, although he never found great commercial success with this type of design.
 The G4 Cube harked back to the NeXTcube, a computer Jobs created during his wilderness years outside Apple.
 That machine also achieved only limited success.